paulopperman/cuuv/README.md

 # Threat UUV modeling

-Repository for threat UUV models and simulation.
+Repository for threat UUV models and simulation supporting the research published at [http://hdl.handle.net/10945/62736](http://hdl.handle.net/10945/62736).

 # Technology
 *Describe software, languages, and packages required to run the code.*